Top Traded XTBs

 XTBs vs Equities: May 2015 to Mar 2018

 The chart below shows mark-to-market total returns from senior corporate bonds (XTBs on ASX) v. equities since XTBs became available on ASX in May 2015.

 Note: Performance is after the XTB fee has been deducted.

 Senior corporate bonds v equities: ’92 to ’18

 Initial Investment: $10,000

 The chart below shows the total returns from the senior floating rate note index.
 The dislocation in 2008 was the credit crisis part of the GFC.
 Otherwise, senior floating rate bonds are among the most capital stable securities in Australia.

-We have a range of Model Portfolios available to advisers.
-Full performance details for these models is available here.
+We have a range of portfolios available to advisers.
+Full performance details for these portfolios is available here.